 A student accident insurance policy is available each school year.
 This is an individual policy offered by a private firm to students in Southern California.
-You may inquire about this in the Guidance Office.
+Please see parent handbook.
 It is the student's and parents' responsibility to apply for insurance through this policy or other personal means.